StephaneMoriceau/learning-library/workshops/container-native-development/LabGuide200-Linux.md

 - During provisioning, OKE generated a `kubeconfig` file that will authenticate you to the cluster.
 Download the `kubeconfig` file on your laptop in a directory of your choice from the USB key provided by the instructor.

+- _Install kubectl_.
+Terraform requires `kubectl` - the Kubernetes command line interface, to interact with Kubernetes from your local machine.
+You can install it by following the instructions for **Install kubcectl** for mac, windows, or linux **[Kubernetes docs](https://kubernetes.io/docs/tasks/tools/install-kubectl/)**.

 - In order to monitor your cluser you will need to set an environment variable to point `kubectl` to the location of your `kubeconfig` file.
 Let's set the environment variable, then start the Kubernetes proxy server, which will let you view the cluster dashboard at a localhost URL.
 Type the following comands in a terminal window.

   ```bash